Infrared search and track: Performance

 The higher the altitude, the less dense the atmosphere and the less infrared radiation it absorbs - especially at longer wavelengths.
-The effect of reduction in friction between air and aircraft does not compensate the better transmission of infrared radiation.
+The effect of reduction in friction between air and aircraft does not compensate for the better transmission of infrared radiation.
 Therefore, infrared detection ranges are longer at high altitudes.

 At high altitudes, temperatures range from −30 to −50 °C - which provide better contrast between aircraft temperature and background temperature.

-The Eurofighter Typhoon's PIRATE IRST can detect subsonic fighters from 50 km from front and 90 km from rear - the larger value being the consequence of directly observing the engine exhaust, with an even greater increase being possible if the target uses afterburners.
+The Eurofighter Typhoon's PIRATE IRST can detect subsonic fighters from 50 km from the front and 90 km from the rear - the larger value being the consequence of directly observing the engine exhaust, with an even greater increase being possible if the target uses afterburners.

-The range at which a target can be sufficiently confidently identified to decide on weapon release is significantly inferior to the detection range - manufacturers have claimed it is about 65% of detection range.
+The range at which a target can be identified with sufficient confidence to decide on weapon release is significantly inferior to the detection range - manufacturers have claimed it is about 65% of the detection range.

 Tactics

-With infrared homing or fire-and-forget missiles, the fighter may be able to fire upon the target without having to turn its radar sets on at all.
+With infrared homing or fire-and-forget missiles, the fighter may be able to fire upon the target without having to turn on its radar sets at all.
 Otherwise, the fighter can turn the radar on and achieve a lock immediately before firing if desired.
 The fighter could also close to within cannon range and engage that way.

 Whether or not they use their radar, the IRST system can still allow them to launch a surprise attack.

 An IRST system may also have a regular magnified optical sight slaved to it, to help the IRST-equipped aircraft identify the target at long range.
 As opposed to an ordinary forward looking infrared system, an IRST system will actually scan the space around the aircraft similarly to the way in which mechanically (or even electronically) steered radars work.
 The exception to the scanning technique is the F-35's DAS, which stares in all directions simultaneously, and automatically detects and declares aircraft and missiles in all directions, without a limit to the number of targets simultaneously tracked.

 When they find one or more potential targets they will alert the pilot(s) and display the location of each target relative to the aircraft on a screen, much like a radar.
 Again similarly to the way a radar works, the operator can tell the IRST to track a particular target of interest, once it has been identified, or scan in a particular direction if a target is believed to be there (for example, because of an advisory from AWACS or another aircraft).

-IRST systems can incorporate laser rangefinders in order to provide full fire-control solutions for cannon fire or launching missiles (Optronique secteur frontal).
+IRST systems can incorporate laser rangefinders in order to provide full fire-control solutions for cannon fire or launching missiles (Optronique Secteur Frontal).
 The combination of an atmospheric propagation model, the apparent surface of the target, and target motion analysis (TMA) IRST can calculate the range.

-The United States Air Force is currently seeking an IRST system for its F-15 aircraft.